 Manresa State Beach

 Surf, sand, whalewatching, fishing, year-round moderate temperatures.
-You’ll get a healthy taste of the ocean at these campgrounds.
-There are two to pick from and we recommend using the online reservation system to find your best campsite.
+You’ll get a healthy taste of the ocean at Manresa State Beach.
+There are two campgrounds to pick from and we recommend using the online reservation system to find your best campsite.
 The views of Monterey Bay are incredible!
 These campgrounds also offer shade, as the forest grows right next to the ocean.
 You get the incredible opportunity to wake up and listen to the ocean from your tent.
 Day trips are possible to both Santa Cruz and Monterey.
-If you like to travel with your dog, as we do, we recommend Manaresa Beach.
+If you like to road trip with your dog, as we do, we recommend Manaresa Beach.
 Unlike Sunset Beach, you can bring a well-behaved Fido to Manaresa Beach and enjoy the views together.
 However, campgrounds at both locations allow a dog on a leash.